 Sanford’s regenerative efforts are safe, FDA-compliant and utilize the latest research techniques.
 Caregivers do not guarantee patients that cell therapy will provide complete relief.
 Instead, they present it as an alternative that has helped many patients.

 Typically, treatments like Cavett received are not suggested until other nonsurgical options have failed to help.
 That includes physical therapy and anti-inflammatory medications.

 Cavett’s procedure began in the morning.
 The orthobiologics medical team took cells from Cavett’s bone and those cells were then processed and injected back into Cavett later in the day.
 The typical wait is three or four hours from taking the cells out to putting them back in.
 There is no hospitalization.

 Recovery time varies.
 Many people report pain relief within a few weeks — and that relief could last a couple of years to a lifetime, according to the Sanford orthopedics team.

 Count Cavett among those who are definitely in a better spot.
 Because of his therapy, next summer is now looking more exciting than it once did for his family.

 “When I was little my parents would take us to Colorado and we’d go hiking,” Cavett said.
 “I’m in my early 40s — am I going to be able to go hiking with my little kids?
 That was one of my fears about my hip.
 I didn’t think that was going to be a possibility, but now I’m not worried about that at all.
 I know it’s going to happen.”

-Dr. Sharp advises those who are interested in a possible cell therapy procedure to schedule an appointment at Sanford Orthopedics & Sports Medicine with Shara Diers.
+Patients interested in cell therapy procedures can schedule an appointment with Shara Diers at Sanford Orthopedics & Sports Medicine.